renovatebot/renovate/docs/development/adding-a-package-manager.md

 ##### `extractAllPackageFiles(packageFiles)` (async, optional)

-You can use this function instead of `extractPackageFile` if the package manager cannot parse/extract all package files in parallel.
+Use this function instead of `extractPackageFile` if the package manager cannot parse/extract all package files in parallel.

 For example, npm/Yarn needs to correlate package files together for features such as Lerna and Workspaces, so it's necessary to iterate through them all together after initial parsing.